ga-curriculum/information-technology-bootcamp-pre-work/README.md

 ## About

+# THIS REPO IS DEPRECATED, BUT STILL IN USE BY IN-FLIGHT COHORTS.
+IT CAN BE DELETED AFTER MAY 1, 2026.
+You are likely looking for [this repo](https://git.generalassemb.ly/modular-curriculum-all-courses/information-technology-pre-work) instead.

 This module contains the pre-work lessons for the Information Technology Bootcamp.
 The pre-work is designed to help students prepare for the course by introducing them to the tools and concepts they will use throughout the course.
 Installfest is part of the pre-work process but is included in a separate module.

 ## Content